M2M and IoT Core Networks Explained

 The parallel core network

-Pros: A parallel backbone improves reliability and resilience to a single point of failure.
+Pros: A parallel backbone network improves reliability and resilience to a single point of failure.

 Cons: Having twice as many cables, between network components will vastly increase deployment costs.
-Some enterprises may choose to only install duplicate connections in areas of the networks, where reliability and resilience are extremely crucial.
+For reference, some enterprises may choose to only install duplicate connections in areas of the networks, where reliability and resilience are extremely crucial.